Linuxfabrik/monitoring-plugins/check-plugins/csv-values/README.md

 Imports a CSV file (local, remote via URL, or from an SMB share) into a temporary SQLite database and runs configurable SQL queries against it.
 Separate queries can be defined for warning and critical conditions.
 The query result - either a row count or a specific value - is checked against Nagios range expressions.
 This makes it possible to monitor any data source that can export CSV.

-**Data Collection:**

-* Reads CSV data from the local filesystem (`--filename`), from an HTTP/HTTPS URL (`--url`), or from an SMB share (`--url=smb://...`)
-* HTTP and SMB sources support authentication via `--username` and `--password`
-* The CSV data is imported into a local SQLite database table named `data`
-* Column names and types are defined via `--columns-query` using SQLite `CREATE TABLE` syntax (the actual CSV header names are irrelevant, columns are mapped positionally)
-* Large CSV files are handled in chunks (`--chunksize`, default: 1000 rows) to avoid memory exhaustion
-* Warning and critical SQL queries are executed independently against the `data` table
-* If a query returns one row with one column, that single value is checked against the threshold; otherwise the row count is checked
-* Result tables with more than 10 rows are truncated to the first 5 and last 5 entries

-**Compatibility:**

-* Cross-platform

 **Important Notes:**

 * `--filename` and `--url` are mutually exclusive